Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-The Oops! dataset \cite{epstein2020oops} provides a valuable starting point to attempt modeling human reactions to failures.
-A research opportunity lies in replicating the dataset collection process to include videos of robots making mistakes, as there might be variances in how people react to robots versus humans failing, due to differences in empathy \cite{kang2010your}.
-Moreover, databases of facial expressions exist for experimentation on new facial recognition and affective response models (RAF-DB \cite{li2017reliable}, CK+ \cite{lucey2010extended}, Oulu-CASIA \cite{zhao2011facial}, AFEW 7.0 \cite{dhall2012collecting}, BP4D-Spontaneous \cite{zhang2014bp4d}); however, no known database exists for facial expressions across HRI contexts.
-Further, research indicates that variances exist between male and female facial expressions \cite{zeng2004bimodal}, as well as cultural differences in facial reactions to their environment \cite{jack2012facial}, although this is debated (see \citet{hwang2015evidence} for discussion on cultural display rules).
-More research is needed on social cue recognition models that can account for different demographic variables (for a systematic approach using deep learning techniques, see \citet{fan2020facial}).
-Finally, we mention \citet{2020aneja}'s work on conversational failure with artificial agents, which provided the Agent Conversational Error (ACE) dataset with transcripts and error annotations, and can provide an interesting overview of how humans react in such settings.
+The Oops! dataset ~\cite{epstein2020oops} provides a starting point for modeling reactions to failures.
+A research opportunity lies in expanding Oops! to include videos of \textit{robots} making mistakes.
+Many databases of facial expressions exist for experimentation on new facial recognition and affective response models (RAF-DB ~\cite{li2017reliable}, CK+ ~\cite{lucey2010extended}, Oulu-CASIA ~\cite{zhao2011facial}, AFEW 7.0 ~\cite{dhall2012collecting}, BP4D-Spontaneous ~\cite{zhang2014bp4d}); however, sparse datasets exist for facial expressions across HRI contexts (such as \cite{bremers2023bystander}).
+Further, some research indicates that variances exist between male and female facial expressions ~\cite{zeng2004bimodal} and cultural differences in facial reactions to their environment ~\cite{jack2012facial} although this is debated~\cite{hwang2015evidence}.
+More research is needed on social cue recognition models that can account for demographic variables (for a systematic approach using deep learning techniques, see ~\citet{fan2020facial}).
+Finally, we mention ~\citet{2020aneja}'s Agent Conversational Error (ACE) dataset with transcripts and error annotations.